 Research and applied psychology

 Apply your knowledge of psychology to conduct research, analyze data, and implement psychological principles in organizational and clinical settings.
-You can work as a statistician, organizational psychologist, or clinical neuropsychologist.
+Right now, Bethel students and faculty are researching visual cognition, intergroup processes, and anxiety in rodent models.

 Start your journey